 How are the rates set?

-The Council rates properties according to the capital value.
-Quotable Value NZ Ltd (QV) provides the valuations to council.
+We rate properties according to the capital value.
+Quotable Value NZ Ltd (QV) provides us with the valuations.

-During the year, Queenstown Lakes District Council provides QV with details of building consents and new subdivisions that have been approved.
+During the year, we provide QV with details of building consents and new subdivisions that have been approved.
 QV then provides updated values based on this information.
 In turn, the updated values are used to help determine the following year’s rates.
 A district-wide revaluation takes place every three years.
-The next rating valuation is due in 2017.
+The last rating valuation took place in 2017.

-The annual rates are determined through the Council’s annual plan / 10 year plan process.
+Annual rates are determined through our Annual Plan / 10 Year Plan process.
 Once the total rate revenue is determined, it is then apportioned out to individual properties throughout the district, based on the use of the property and its capital value.